Recent Comments

 • I did not try, but reducing the number of MIDI ports in the Preferences of VEP might also solve this problem.

-Setup Dorico and Cubase synchronization
+(5) Setup Dorico and Cubase Synchronization

 In this setup with VEP, Dorico, and Cubase, I can compose the orchestral parts in Dorico and add other instruments or audio tracks in Cubase.
 Since audio is send from VEP to Cubase, I can mix everything in Cubase and can also decide if I want to have MIDI CC automation in Dorico (eg CC1 (dynamics) and CC11 (expression)) or in Cubase.
 Not sure yet what I prefer.